-Randall Johnson specializes in business, estate planning, tax and probate law – with expertise enhanced by hands-on experience in public accounting, including an undergraduate degree in accounting and over two years practice in the field with a Big 4 Firm.
+Randall Johnson practices in business, estate planning, tax and probate law – with expertise enhanced by hands-on experience in public accounting, including an undergraduate degree in accounting and over two years practice in the field with a Big 4 Firm.
 He practiced law in Fort Worth for 15 years before joining Harris, Finley & Bogle in 1996, where he helps secure the legacies of businesses, individuals, and families.

 Randall’s professional leadership roles include prior service as chair of the Tarrant County Bar Association Tax & Estate Planning Section and as director of the Tarrant County Probate Bar Association.
 Also highly active in his community, Randall currently serves as a board member for the James L. West Alzheimer’s Center (Chair 2019-2020); board member for TCU Clark Society; and Session member and Chair for the Property Committee at First Presbyterian Church of Fort Worth.